|CHPA - Eligibility / Examination Process|

 Applicant must be or have been the security / safety / risk management - emergency preparedness administrator / manager of a healthcare facility of institution within the last 10 years.

-General or senior member of IAHSS for a minimum of one year, and currently a member in good standing.
+Senior or Partner member of IAHSS for a minimum of one year, and currently a member in good standing.

 Professional security, safety, emergency preparedness or risk management training / education approved by IAHSS.